ANNarchy/ANNarchy/docs/manual/Projections.rst

             print dendrite.alpha
             print dendrite.w

-You can also access the dendrites individually, either by specifying the rank of the postsynaptic neuron:
+You can also access the dendrites individually, either by specifying the rank of the post-synaptic neuron:

 .. code-block:: python